kvgelder/WindowsOPATestLab/Docs/MECM/MECM ADMINISTRATION.md

 In order to push the client installation to a target device, a few things will need to be verified.

 #### 1. Local Administrator
-First make sure the Client Push Installation account in MECM is a member of the Local Administrators group on the client computer.
+In order to deploy the client agent via the Client Push Installation, we need to make sure this account in MECM is a member of the Local Administrators group on the client computer.
-This can be taken care of manually or via a GPO.
+If this is not the case, we can do this via GPO.

 First create a new Active Directory Group, to which you add the correct Active Directory users.
 Now open the Group Policy editor to create the following GPO: `Computer/Preferences/Control Panel Settings/Local Users and Groups/`.
 Here you can add the newly created Active Directory group.